-As a journalist I specialize in health and wellness, diet and nutrition, fitness, parenting, women's health, African American health, sexual health, and HIV/AIDS.
+As a journalist I specialize in health and wellness, diet and nutrition, education, fitness, parenting, women's health, African American health, sexual health, and HIV/AIDS.
 Here is a cross-section of stories I've written.

 What I Learned from Mo'Ne Davis about Girls, Sports and Success.
 The Little League superstar is also a standout basketball and soccer player--and a determined, confident honor roll student off the field.